Key Takeaways

 The digital age has fully arrived in the Virginia funeral industry.

 - Hybrid Services: Over 50% of funeral homes in the Richmond area now offer high-quality livestreaming.
-This is essential for families with relatives who cannot travel due to age, health, or distance.
+This is necessary for families with relatives who cannot travel due to age, health, or distance.

 - Crowdfunding: Platforms like GoFundMe have become a standard part of the financial ecosystem for Virginia families.
 It is no longer considered "improper" to share a fundraising link alongside an obituary.